techidaily/site-win11-tips/source/_posts/pure-potential-upgrade-with-minimalist-win11.md

 ### 1\.
 Downloading Tiny11 ISO File and Creating a Bootable USB Drive

  The installation method is pretty straightforward.
-All you need to do is to[download the Tiny11 ISO image file](https://archive.org/details/tiny-11-NTDEV/Screenshot%5F20230203-100044%5FYouTube.jpg) .
+All you need to do is to [download the Tiny11 ISO image file](https://archive.org/details/tiny-11-NTDEV/Screenshot%5F20230203-100044%5FYouTube.jpg) .
 It is available on the internet archive website and there isn't any official website from the makers yet.
 Scroll down and pick the most recent build of Tiny11 and select download.

 ![Tiny11 Internet Archive Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/tiny11-internet-archive-page.jpg)

  However, the download speed is excruciatingly slow and if you use a torrent client, you can use the magnet URL and download the ISO file much faster.
 In addition, you can even use software hosting websites like FileHippo.
 After you download the Tiny11 ISO image file, you need to create a bootable USB drive to install the operating system on any computer.

- Rufus offers the most convenient method to[create a Windows 11 USB installation media](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) in a few minutes.
+ Rufus offers the most convenient method to [create a Windows 11 USB installation media](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) in a few minutes.
 After that, eject the device from your system and insert it into the target computer.

 ### 2\.
 Installing Tiny11